zVSciy/Florian-Friends-United-FFU/README.md

 - dispersed industry now gives +5% efficiency growth for each upgrade
 - planning bonus daily loose decreased from 5% to **3%**
 - added no tradeback idea to axis until 01.09.1939
+- removed turkey and splited the chromium between bulgaria and sweden

 ### Air